vinyldns/terraform-provider-vinyldns/website/docs/r/group.html.md

 ## Import

-`vinyldns_group` can be imported using the ID of the group, e.g.
+`vinyldns_group` can be imported using the ID of the group.
+For example:

 ```
-terraform import vinyldns_group.example group_id
+terraform import vinyldns_group.example group_id 6f8afcda-7529-4cad-9f2d-76903f4b1aca
 ```